VouchrApp/vouchr-demo-auth/README.md

 mvn spring-boot:run
 ```

-## Retrieve a jwt token
+## Retrieve a JWT token

-create a POST request to /vouchr/jwt and retrieve your jwt / idToken from the result
+create a POST request to /vouchr/jwt and retrieve your JWT / idToken from the result

 ```
 curl -X POST \